 No significant fiscal implication to the State is anticipated.

-Based on the analysis of TxDOT, it is assumed any costs or duties associated with implementing the provisions of the bill could be absorbed within the agency's existing resources.
+Based on LBB's analysis of information provided by the Texas Department of Public Safety, Texas Department of Motor Vehicles, and the Texas Department of Transportation, it is assumed any costs or duties associated with implementing the provisions of the bill could be absorbed within the agencies' existing resources.

 Local Government Impact